Explore South America on this spectacular tour

 We board a coach this morning for a scenic drive along Route 40 to El Bolson, situated at the foot of Piltriquitron Mountain.
 We have time to wander around El Bolson's market which is packed with natural foods including local sweets, jams and honey.
 We continue to El Maitin for lunch followed by a journey on the Patagonia Express.
 This steam train is now something of a living museum, winding its way through the tree-lined valleys and desert-like high plains of the Patagonian tundra.

 We fly to El Calafate, situated on the shores of Lake Argentino and the gateway to Los Glaciares National Park.
 Here we stay at the Hotel Alto Calafate, overlooking Lake Argentino, for two nights.
 On Day 10 we visit the incredible Perito Moreno Glacier, a vast ice formation covering 97 square miles.
-There is a visitor centre on site and a walking circuit which allows us to view the glacier's southern flank.
+There is a visitor center on site and a walking circuit which allows us to view the glacier's southern flank.
 We also take a nautical safari, boarding our cruising boat at Bajo Las Sombras Bay which takes around the south side of the glacier, where ice meets land - known as the Glacial Wall.

 After a leisurely morning we transfer to the airport for our internal flight to the southern most city in the world, Ushuaia.
 On arrival we are driven to our hotel, enjoying an orientation tour along the way before an afternoon sailing across Beagle Channel.
 This strait within the Tierra del Fuego Archipelago is home to some unique and rare wildlife such as sea lions, penguins and even an endemic species of dolphin.
 Tonight we sit down to a delicious crab dinner at a local restaurant, a speciality of the region.